ke1ewang/ZAFU-Beamer-Theme/README.md

 ### Switch language

-To switch the language, just change the language option in the `collegeBeamer` package.
+To switch the language, just change the language option in the `zafu` package.
 For example, to switch to the Chinese language, add `zh` to the package:

 ```
 \usepackage[zh]{zafu}